 Chunker: Combines all page texts into a single document, then splits it into overlapping chunks with metadata (page numbers, positions).
 Each chunk is saved to S3.

 Embedder: Each chunk is embedded using OpenAI’s text-embedding-ada-002 model.
 We chose ada-002 for its good balance of quality and cost at scale.
-Embeddings are stored in Aurora PostgreSQL using the pgvector extension, enabling similarity search across all documents in a claim.
+Embeddings are stored in Aurora PostgreSQL using the pgvector extension, enabling similarity search across all documents in a batch.

 Lower Branch: Classification and Extraction Pipeline#